Musare/Musare/README.md

 # MusareNode
-This is a rewrite of the original [Musare](https://github.com/Musare/Musare) in NodeJS, Express, SocketIO and VueJS.
-Everything is ran in it's own docker container.
+This is a rewrite of the original [Musare](https://github.com/Musare/MusareMeteor) in NodeJS, Express, SocketIO and VueJS.
+Everything is ran in it's own docker container, but you can also run it without Docker.

+The site is available at [https://musare.com](https://musare.com).

 ### Our Stack

    * NodeJS
    * MongoDB
    * Redis
-   * Nginx
+   * Nginx (not required)
    * VueJS

 ### Frontend
-The frontend is a [vue-cli](https://github.com/vuejs/vue-cli) generated, [vue-loader](https://github.com/vuejs/vue-loader) single page app, that's served over Nginx.
+The frontend is a [vue-cli](https://github.com/vuejs/vue-cli) generated, [vue-loader](https://github.com/vuejs/vue-loader) single page app, that's served over Nginx or express.
 The Nginx server not only serves the frontend, but also serves as a load balancer for requests going to the backend.

 ### Backend